iangthomas/Ride-Sharing/README.md

 Could someone make their own minimally viable version of Uber or Lyft in a weekend? **You bet they can.**

 Lyft and Uber are worth millions of dollars but the concept behind their, and other ride sharing apps is, in many ways quite simple.
 That’s part of it’s power.
-As an absolute minimum viable product (MVP), there is nothing too technologically challenging behind ride-sharing apps.
+As an absolute minimum viable product (MVP), there is nothing too technologically challenging behind ride sharing apps.
 I often told friends and colleagues that, if someone wanted to, they could make their own ride sharing app in just a weekend.
-I decided to call myself out on that claim.
-And this is the working result.
+I decided to call myself on that claim and this is the working result.
 The core technology is under 1500 lines of code.

 # Brief Summary <br />
 As a passenger, you can request a pickup from drivers near you.
 As a driver, wait for nearby passengers to request rides.
-For every pickup request, each nearby rider has the option to “accept” the pickup or “pass” the opportunity.
+For every pickup request, each nearby driver has the option to “accept” the pickup or “pass” the opportunity.
 This single app contains both the passenger and driver mode.
 It works; but is also a work in progress.

 # Technical Discussion
 I built this app without a custom backend.
-I’m generalizing, but many ride-sharing apps use a comparatively simple client app that communicates with a complex backend (*Figure 1*).
+I’m generalizing for sake of discussion, but many ride sharing apps use a comparatively simple client app that communicates with a complex backend (*Figure 1*).
 My idea is to reverse this paradigm: with a complex client app powered by a comparatively simple backend (*Figure 2*).

 My simple backend is akin to a messaging board, it is the way for the drivers and passengers to pass messages; with all the complex processing taking place on the client app.